 The Dangers Of Low Salt Intake

 Salt restriction below recommended limits has several adverse effects on human health.
-Increased LDL: In a review study, a diet low in sodium was found to cause an increase in LDL or bad cholesterol.4 Insulin Resistance: Low salt diet can increase insulin resistance, which is a leading cause of health disorders such as diabetes, obesity, and metabolic syndrome.5 Type II Diabetes: In patients with type 2 diabetes, less sodium is associated with a range of adverse health effects including cardiovascular disease (CVD) and premature death.6 Hyponatremia: This condition occurs when the level of sodium in your blood is abnormally low.7
+Increased LDL: In a review study, a diet low in sodium was found to cause an increase in LDL or bad cholesterol.4 Insulin Resistance: Low salt diet can increase insulin resistance, which is a leading cause of health disorders such as diabetes, obesity, and metabolic syndrome.5 Type II Diabetes: In patients with type 2 diabetes, less sodium is

 The Dangers Of High Salt Intake

 Consuming too much sodium can be detrimental too.
 Blood Pressure and Stroke: A high salt diet can raise your blood pressure, leading to a higher risk of heart attacks and strokes.
 High blood pressure is the single biggest cause of stroke.8 Stomach Cancer: Excessive salt intake can damage the linings of the stomach.
-It can also aggravate stomach infection caused by the bacterium Helicobacter pylori, leading to stomach ulcers and stomach cancer.9 Osteoporosis: Calcium in the body is mostly stored in bones.
-A high-salt diet can cause calcium to leach out from the bones and get excreted in the urine, leading to weak and brittle bones.10
+It can also aggravate stomach infection caused by the bacterium Helicobacter pylori, leading to stomach ulcers and stomach cancer.9 Osteoporosis: Calcium in the body is

 The Hidden Salt In Your Diet